tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 **"CODE RED.
 CODE RED."**

 The men began to fire their assault riffles.
 The creature charged towards them and began to pummel one of the men.
 The man kicked the horrific figure off of him.
-It was weak from barrage of ammunition it took moments earlier.
+It was limp from barrage of ammunition it took moments earlier.
 Suddenly a team rushed out and began disinfecting the area.
 They put the figure in a bag and dragged it away.
 The steel doors shut behind them.
 The men with the carts carried onward to the elevator as if nothing had happened.

 I tried to control my breathing, nearly hyperventilating.
 As soon as the elevator closed I booked it.
 I had never ran so fast in my life.
 The slew of empty rooms now seeming like a maze.
 I had to get out.
 I just had to keep going.
 I finally reached the doors to the first factory.

 I pushed the doors open tears streaming from eyes.
 What had I just witnessed.
 I avoided eye contact with everyone and speed walked towards the exit.
-Just then the doors to the office flung open.
+Just then the doors to the office opened.
 It was Blane...
 Blane and my uncle.
 It felt like the wind had been knocked out of me.

-"OP!"
+"Look who it is!"
 My uncle said happy to see me.
 "Hope you don't mind I stopped by."

 "Uncle...
 I..
 I..." my face still damp with tears.
 My uncle and Blane looked at me concerned.

-"OP are you crying?" my uncle said.
+"Are you crying?" my uncle said.

 "No." I said wiping my face.
 "I just...
 I had something in my eye.
 I'm fine"